wardv/DIoTY-ca_cert/README.md

-# DIoTY-ca_cert
+# DIoTY-ca_cert for your MQTT broker dioty.co
-ca certificate for dioty.co
+ca certificate for DIoTY (www.dioty.co)

 Sample usage using the mosquitto client libraries: